-Magnesium is one of the most abundant and essential nutrients in the body.
-Most of it is stored in the bones, soft tissue, and muscles.
-This mineral is required for over 300 enzymatic reactions, including:
+Magnesium is one of the most abundant minerals in the body.
+It is also essential for health.
+Most magnesium is stored in the bones, soft tissues, and muscles.
+The body depends on this mineral for more than 300 enzyme reactions.

 • Supporting DNA and RNA formation